Aller au contenu

 Languages, URLs and Parameters

 Ekit allows you to build monolingual or multilingual websites without duplicating templates.
-The displayed language, page and content are automatically determined from the URL.

 This document explains the URL model, language handling, and content parameters used by Ekit.